Harivarshanv1706/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Start
-2. Import required libraries
+1. Import required libraries numpy and scipy.linalg.

+2. Input the matrix/matrices using eval(input()).

-3. Input the matrix,Perform LU decomposition
+3. Perform LU decomposition using lu() or solve equations using lu_factor() and lu_solve().
-4. Call lu(A) to decompose the matrix A

-Store the results in matrices P, L, and U
+4. Print the results L and U matrices or solution X matrix.
-5. End

 ## Program:
 (i) To find the L and U matrix